-Edwin Silvester Das was appointed as Independent Non-Executive Director on 15 February 2019.
-He is the Chairman of Audit Committee, Nomination Committee, Remuneration Committee, and Risk Management and Investment Committee.
+Mr. Edwin Silvester Das was appointed as Independent Non-Executive Director on 15 February 2019.
+He was re-designated as Senior Independent Non-Executive Director on 17 October 2023.
+He is the Chairman of Audit Committee, Nomination Committee and Remuneration Committee and also a member of our Risk Management and Investment Committee.

-Edwin Silvester Das had a long and distinguished banking and corporate career for more than 35 years both in Malaysia and abroad, with exposure to banks and various types of industries locally and abroad.
+Mr. Edwin had a long and distinguished banking and corporate career for more than 36 years both in Malaysia and abroad, with exposure to banks and various types of industries locally and abroad.